Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Discussion and conclusion

+We visually scored the alignment quality, and we found that overall for 39$\%$ of the test cases the result was acceptable and for 21$\%$ excellent.
+Furthermore, for the acceptable to excellent cases we found a correlation between the obtained EV and ground truth EV of $0.90$, indicating a strong correlation.
+Hence we conclude that when the alignment of the embryo is successful, we can accurately obtain the segmentation.
+Furthermore, we observed the cases where the alignment failed, that there was a clear visual explanation for the failing of the registration: either the embryo lying on the image border, against the uterine wall or the image had low quality.

+The main strength of our work is that besides segmentation of the embryonic volume, we spatially align the embryo to a predefined standard orientation.
+Within this standard space any standard plane with there corresponding biometric measurement can easily be extracted.
+In future work, we aim to evaluate the proposed method for other measurements done within the Rotterdam Periconceptional cohort, for example the head volume, biparietal diameter and occipital-frontal diameter \citep{Rousian2018}.

+A point for discussion is the usage of an affine transform for alignment to the standard space, where a rigid or similarity transform could be more appropriate to define a standard space.
+We initially choose to use an affine transformation to have the best input for the subsequent nonrigid deformation network, since we observed in previous work that the nonrigid network was not able to capture this \citep{Bastiaansen2020}.

+Regarding the pre-processing of the data, we chose to down-sample all data to 64x64x64 voxels to speed up the training.
+However, this may have resulted in loss of information that might have influenced the results.
+We did not evaluate if using images at a higher resolution gave better results.

+In our experiments we chose to train separate networks per atlas subject.
+However, another interesting approach could be to train separate networks per week GA.
+We did not investigate this, since our aim was to develop one framework for the whole GA range.
+Furthermore, dividing the images per week GA might negatively influence the results of the images with a GA of for example 8+6, where the atlases for week 9 might be more similar then the ones for week 8.

+The extension to non-singleton pregnancies is an interesting topic for further research, which was not considered here.
+For our framework, this implies that it should be able to deal with the presence of another (partial) embryo, or the possibility to align them both independently.
+We did not include this case in the current work, because non-singleton pregnancies are excluded from the Rotterdam Periconceptional cohort.

+The proposed framework can also be used to support growth and development modelling, both for normal development and in the case of adverse outcomes, such as miscarriage, intra-uterine fetal death or postpartum death.
+Here, we did not further investigate this since only 52 (4\%) of the pregnancies had an adverse outcome.
+However, we used the proposed framework to segment and spatially align the embryonic brain for the development of a spatio-temporal model that can be used to explore correlations between maternal periconceptional health and brain growth and development \citep{bastiaansen2022}.

 Finally, another interesting topic for further research is applying our framework to other problems.
 We created a flexible framework that easily can be adapted to work with or without landmarks and with or without multiple atlas images.
-Furthermore, these atlas images could be longitudinal, like presented here, but the framework can also be applied to cross-sectional atlas images.
-The atlas selection is currently based on gestational age, but could be based on any other relevant meta-data.
+Furthermore, these atlases could be longitudinal, like presented here, but the framework can also be applied to cross-sectional atlases.
+The atlas selection is currently based on GA, but could be based on any other relevant meta-data.

 We conclude that the presented multi-atlas segmentation and alignment framework enables the first key steps towards automatic analysis of first trimester 3D ultrasound.
 Automated segmentation and spatial alignment pave the way for automated biometry and volumetry, standard plane detection, abnormality detection and spatio-temporal modelling of growth and development.
 This will allow for more accurate and less time-consuming early monitoring of growth and development in this crucial period of life.